kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 That reduces the cost of wrong assumptions.

-## Short Feedback Loops Are Especially Important for Autonomous Refactoring
+## Short Feedback Loops Are Especially Important for Autonomous Refactoring { #short-loops-refactoring }

 Small feature additions are one thing.